-- Complete the following tasks in "Tasks to Complete Before Configuring Oracle Streams Replication" on page 1-18. - "Configuring an Oracle Streams Administrator on All Databases" on page 1-18 - "Configuring Network Connectivity and Database Links" on page 1-22
+- Complete the following tasks in "Tasks to Complete Before Configuring Oracle Streams Replication". - "Configuring an Oracle Streams Administrator on All Databases"

-- "Ensuring That Each Source Database Is In ARCHIVELOG Mode" on page 1-24 - "Setting Initialization Parameters Relevant to Oracle Streams" on page 1-24 - "Configuring the Oracle Streams Pool" on page 1-29 - "Specifying Supplemental Logging" on page 1-32 - If you plan to create a real-time or an archived-log downstream capture process that uses redo transport services to transfer archived redo log files to the downstream database automatically, then complete the steps in "Configuring Log File Transfer to a Downstream Capture Database" on page 1-37. - If you plan to create a real-time downstream capture process, then complete the steps in "Adding Standby Redo Logs for Real-Time Downstream Capture" on page 1-40. - Create an ANYDATA queue to associate with the capture process, if one does not exist.
-See "Creating an ANYDATA Queue" on page 6-1 for instructions.
+- "Configuring Network Connectivity and Database Links" - "Ensuring That Each Source Database Is In ARCHIVELOG Mode" - "Setting Initialization Parameters Relevant to Oracle Streams" - "Configuring the Oracle Streams Pool" - "Specifying Supplemental Logging" - If you plan to create a real-time or an archived-log downstream capture process that uses redo transport services to transfer archived redo log files to the downstream database automatically, then complete the steps in "Configuring Log File Transfer to a Downstream Capture Database". - If you plan to create a real-time downstream capture process, then complete the steps in "Adding Standby Redo Logs for Real-Time Downstream Capture". - Create an ANYDATA queue to associate with the capture process, if one does not exist.
+See "Creating an ANYDATA Queue" for instructions.
 The examples in this chapter assume that the queue used by the capture process is strmadmin.streams\queue.
 Create the queue on the same database that will run the capture process.

-Configuring a Local Capture Process
+5.1.2 Configuring a Local Capture Process

-The following sections describe using the DBMS\STREAMS\ADM package and the DBMS\ CAPTURE\ADM package to create a local capture process.
+The following sections describe using the DBMS\STREAMS\ADM package and the DBMS\CAPTURE\ADM package to create a local capture process.